Max Healthcare Institute Ltd

 AI Analysis — Bull vs Bear

-- Strong revenue growth with compounded sales CAGR of 22% over 3 years and 19% TTM growth indicating sustained demand
+- Strong revenue growth with compounded sales CAGR of 22% over 3 years and 27% over 5 years, indicating consistent top-line expansion

-- Large-cap stability with market cap of Rs 1,06,266 crore providing liquidity and index inclusion benefits
+- Large-cap status with Rs 98,395 crore market cap provides institutional liquidity and index inclusion benefits in the growing healthcare sector

-- Low dividend payout of only 13.6% of profits over last 3 years with meager 0.14% dividend yield offering no income support
+- Dividend payout of only 13.6% of profits over last 3 years with a yield of just 0.2% provides minimal income return to shareholders

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.